Techknowledgy2/iOSI-Boca/unit_1/w1d2/labs/logic_lab/README.md

 ### What we are doing

-In this lab, we will create and experiment with XCode Playgrounds and take our first foray into writing Swift Code.
+In this lab, we will create and experiment with XCode Playgrounds.

 > ***Note:*** _This Lab is designed to be done independently._